AsadAliEngineer/RAG-Based-Threat-Intelligence-Assistant/README.md

    # Parses CPE strings from processed CVE data, extracts and normalizes products and vendors,
    # and outputs structured product/vendor data for graph construction.
    ```
+   > **Note:** Processed and parsed data are not included in the repository.
+You must run the collection, processing, and CPE parsing steps to generate the required files before building the knowledge graph.

 6. **Build Knowledge Graph**
    ```bash
    cd ../constructors